acorvi/dash-multipage-seo-friendly/README.md

 ## Current issues
-With Dash Mantine Components library the convert to html function struggles to generate the HTML.
+It does convert to html certain elements but not others